softpyramid/forge-status/README.md

 ## How It Works

 1. Forge sends webhook POST request when deployment starts/finishes
-2. Package receives webhook and broadcasts event via Laravel Echo
+2. Package receives webhook and stores status in cache
-3. Frontend listens for broadcast and shows/updates indicator
+3. Frontend polls the status endpoint every few seconds
+4. Indicator updates automatically when status changes
-4. No database storage - uses cache for current status only
+5. No database storage - uses cache for current status only
-5. Real-time updates via WebSockets
+6. Simple and reliable - no WebSocket complexity

 ## Laravel Version Compatibility